daniel-elesbao/daniel-elesbao/README.md

 - 👋 Hi, I’m @daniel-elesbao
 - 👀 I’m interested in multi-platform development.
-- 🌱 I’m currently learning web development with JavaScript, Angular, HTML5, CSS3, Java and Spring Framework.
+- 🌱 I’m currently studying technology at University.
 - 💞️ I’m looking to collaborate on Web Applications, Mobile Apps, Raspberry Pi FrontEnds and software.
 - 📫 How to reach me https://www.linkedin.com/in/danielelesbao/